dadrian/tldr.fail/index.md

 You can use [this Python script][test-py] to test your server.
-You can also enable `chrome://flags/#enable-tls13-kyber` and then attempt to make an HTTPS connection to your server.
+You can also enable `chrome://flags/#enable-tls13-kyber` and then attempt to make an HTTPS connection to your server from Chrome.
 If the connection fails with ERR_CONNECTION_RESET or similar, the server is buggy.

 ## How do I patch the bug if I'm an implementor?